SHopkins2024/MEDISIS/ReadMe.md

 This is the working repository for the fishereis dynamic model MEDISIS, which is written in java and R programming (RMarkdown) languages.
 The data and codes provided here correspond to the Fisheries Research publication:

 Hopkins Stephanie C., Lehuta Sigrid, Mahevas Stephanie, Vaz Sandrine (2024).
-Trade-offs between spatio-temporal closures and effort reduction measures to ensure fisheries sustainability.
+Trade-offs between spatial temporal closures and effort reduction measures to ensure fisheries sustainability.
 Fish.
 Res.

 and the SEANOE data record: